RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Tags.md

 			- `topic:history:golden_age`: This page covers events which occurred during the Golden Age.
 			- `topic:history:modern_era`: This page covers events which occurred during the Modern Era.
 			- `topic:history:biography`: This page covers the lives of specific people.
+			- `topic:history:decade`: This page covers a specific decade of history.
+			- `topic:history:century`: This page covers a specific century of history.
 		- `topic:science`: This page covers a topic relating to the sciences.
 			- `topic:science:branch`: This page covers a specific scientific branch.
 			- `topic:science:phenomena`: This page covers a specific scientific phenomenon.